zavi098/zzz/README.md

 //resume ranking sytstem
-ChatGPT
-To create a clear and informative GitHub repository description for the project you've provided, you can outline what the project does, how it works, and any necessary setup or requirements for users to get started.

-Here's a template description based on the code you've shared:

 Resume Ranking System
 This Resume Ranking System is a web application built using Streamlit, Google Generative AI (Gemini), and MongoDB.
 It allows users to upload resumes (in PDF format), provide a job description, and automatically rank the resumes based on the match percentage.
 The ranking is determined by evaluating the resume's skills and experience relative to the job description.